CANTENDI SA PASCHIXEDDA: Traditional Sardinian Christmas Carols

 Is Pregadorias Antigas / Efisio Sanna. – Giba : Tip.
 Ismea, 1994.

-It is a collection written "so as not to forget our past".
-A past made up of living and sincere faith, complete trust, abandonment and resignation to divine Providence and its will.
+It is a collection written "so as not to forget our past."
+A past made of living and sincere faith, of complete trust, of abandonment and resignation to divine Providence and His will.
 Efisio Sanna.

-Is pregadorias antigas : su signu de sa devotzioni / edited by Nicoletta Rossi and Stefano Meloni ; orthogràfica revision de is testus, Mario Puddu. - Dolianova : Grafica del Parteolla, 2011.
+Is pregadorias antigas : su signu de sa devotzioni / edited by Nicoletta Rossi and Stefano Meloni ; orthographic revision of is textus, Mario Puddu. – Dolianova : Grafica del Parteolla, 2011.

-Worship, Sardinian traditions and popular faith come alive in the passionate collection of ancient prayers from the municipalities of Arbus, Barumini, Collinas, Furtei, Genuri, Gesturi, Gonnosfanadiga, Guspini, Las Plassas, Lunamatrona, Pabillonis, Pauli Arbarei, Samassi, San Gavino, Sanluri, Sardara, Segariu, Serramanna, Serrenti, Setzu, Siddi, Tuili, Turri, Ussaramanna, Villacidro, Villamar, Villanovaforru and Villanovafranca.
+Worship, Sardinian traditions, and popular faith are revived in the passionate collection of ancient prayers from the municipalities of Arbus, Barumini, Collinas, Furtei, Genuri, Gesturi, Gonnosfanadiga, Guspini, Las Plassas, Lunamatrona, Pabillonis, Pauli Arbarei, Samassi, San Gavino, Sanluri, Sardara, Segariu, Serramanna, Serrenti, Setzu, Siddi, Tuili, Turri, Ussaramanna, Villacidro, Villamar, Villanovaforru, and Villanovafranca.

-Pregare in sardo : writings on church and language in Sardinia / Raimondo Turtas ; edited by Giovanni Lupinu ; preface by Mons.
-Duilio Corgnali. - Cagliari : CUEC, 2006.
+Praying in Sardinian: writings on church and language in Sardinia / Raimondo Turtas; edited by Giovanni Lupinu; preface by Mons.
+Duilio Corgnali. – Cagliari: CUEC, 2006.

-In Pregare in sardo (Praying in Sardinian), Raimondo Turtas traces a sort of history of the Sardinian Church sub specie linguae or, if you prefer, the history of the Sardinian language sub specie ecclesiae.
-In particular, he examines the history of Sardinian from the perspective of its use, whether it has taken place or not, as the language of liturgy, catechesis, evangelisation of the people, piety and individual and collective devotion.
-The historian's gaze, however, does not end with the description of what has been, for the purpose of the work is to pose a question: why has the Sardinian Church not yet come to the determination to make a strong commitment to the liturgy in the Sardinian language?
-Why has a decision not yet been made on this issue after a recent survey commissioned by the Sardinian Region showed that 68% of Sardinians claim to speak a local variety?
+In Praying in Sardinian, Raimondo Turtas traces a sort of history of the Sardinian Church sub specie linguae, or, if you prefer, a history of the Sardinian language sub specie ecclesiae.
+Specifically, he examines the history of Sardinian from the perspective of its use, both past and present, as the language of liturgy, catechesis, popular evangelization, and individual and collective piety and devotion.
+The historian's perspective, however, goes beyond simply describing what has happened; the purpose of the work is to pose a question: why has the Sardinian Church not yet reached the determination to fully commit to liturgy in the Sardinian language?
+Why hasn't a decision been made on this matter, after a recent survey commissioned by the Sardinia Region found that 68% of Sardinians claim to speak a local variety?

-Worship, Sardinian traditions and popular faith come alive in the passionate collection of ancient prayers of the Monserrato municipality.
+Worship, Sardinian traditions, and popular faith are revived in the Municipality of Monserrato's passionate collection of ancient prayers.

-Su rosariu cantadu : cantigos et pregadorias / edited by Battista Saiu Pinna. - Biella : Circolo culturale sardo Su Nuraghe, printed 2000.
+Su rosariu cantadu: cantigos et pregadorias / edited by Battista Saiu Pinna. – Biella: Sardinian cultural club Su Nuraghe, printed 2000.

-Booklet published in the Jubilee year 2000, with 'nulla osta' from the Su Nuraghe chaplain, Don Ferdinando Gallu, and ecclesiastical approval from Msgr.
-Fernando Marchi, the then Vicar General of the Diocese of Biella.
+This booklet was published in the Jubilee Year 2000, with the authorization of the chaplain of Su Nuraghe, Father Ferdinando Gallu, and the ecclesiastical approval of Msgr.
+Fernando Marchi, then Vicar General of the Diocese of Biella.

-The Novena all in Sardinian was celebrated for the first time in the Parish of St Eulalia in 2008.
-This 'booklet' is a re-edition of the aid used last year, with changes in translation and enrichment of texts and music.
+The Novena, entirely in Sardinian, was celebrated for the first time in the Parish of St. Eulalia in 2008.
+This “booklet” is a re-edition of the resource used last year, with changes to the translation and enriched texts and music.

-A CD containing the most beautiful Christmas songs belonging to the Sardinian folk tradition interpreted by the voice of singer Maria Giovanna Cherchi.
+A CD containing the most beautiful Christmas songs from the Sardinian folk tradition, performed by singer Maria Giovanna Cherchi.

-- Notte de chelu and other Sardinian Christmas songs
+- Notte de chelu and other Sardinian Christmas carols

 - Cantones de nadale